Advertiser Disclosure

 • Recently opened accounts: Less influential to your VantageScore

-(Quick note: Look beyond your FICO score to get a gauge for your credit health.
-Be sure to review your credit reports from the three major credit bureaus – Experian, TransUnion and Equifax – to confirm they’re free of errors that could be dragging your credit score down.
+(Quick note: Look beyond your FICO score to gauge your credit health.
+Be sure to review your credit reports from the three major credit bureaus—Experian, TransUnion, and Equifax—to confirm they’re free of errors that could be dragging your credit score down.
 If you spot any inaccuracies, file disputes promptly with the appropriate credit reporting agencies to have them rectified).

 Pay What You Owe on Time and Keep Your Debts to a Minimum

 It’s equally important to keep the balances on your revolving debts (or credit cards) low.
-Remember, your credit utilization, or the amount of available credit in use accounts for 30 percent of your FICO score.
-So ideally, you want to keep your utilization at or below 30 percent – 10 percent or lower is even better to help improve your credit score.
+Remember, your credit utilization, or the amount of available credit in use, accounts for 30 percent of your FICO score.
+So, ideally, you want to keep your utilization at or below 30 percent – 10 percent or lower, which is even better to help improve your credit score.
 Plus, a lower debt load equates to a lower debt-to-income (DTI) ratio, which could make it easier to qualify for a mortgage loan.

 Understand How Your Credit Rating Impacts Borrowing Costs